top of page

 Chainrings are the parts on your bike with the teeth on the chainset over which the chain passes.
 They are attached to your crankset and you can buy the rings individually.

 Rings are supplied with different sizes with different amounts of teeth.
 The more teeth, the bigger the chainring.
 The number of teeth affects how much effort is needed to turn the pedals.
 The larger the chainring, the more rotations of the rear wheel you’ll achieve by a single rotation on the front chainring.
-Most newer TT bikes are coming spec'd with 52/36 or 53/39 gear ratios with 11/28-30 cassettes.
+Depending on the drivetrain manufacturer (Shimano/SRAM), most newer TT bikes are coming spec'd with 52/36 or 53/39 gear ratios with 10/28-30 cassettes.

 So, why go bigger?